KDE/documentation-docs-kdenlive-org/tips_and_tricks/how-tos/adding_meta_data_to_mp4_video.rst

      b) ``mov_write_udta_tag()`` write the MPEG-standard tags instead, when using a .mov container

   2. |howto_id3| by Jon Hall.
 This article finally got the author on the right track.
 However, beware of a few incorrect ffmpeg keys in Jon's table (such as the TIT3 key, which the author thinks is not correct); these may be due to later changes in ffmpeg (or whatever).
 In the end, since some of Jon's keys didn't work, the author went for the ffmpeg source code which is the authoritative source, of course.
 Nevertheless, the author is very thankful to Jon who is some of the rare really good sources with good insight into the topic.
 Most other sources just tell you how to press some buttons on some application, but do not give you any clue as to what is actually going on behind the scenes.
   3. |howto_dump| by Jon Hall.
-Sheds more light on how to work with meta data when it comes to ffmpeg.
+Sheds more light on how to work with metadata when it comes to ffmpeg.
   4. |ffmpeg_meta_data| article from the |multimediawiki|.

 **Sources**